 Operation Hydrant – Where are we four years on?

-I recently attended a meeting with Chief Constable Simon Bailey, the National Police Chiefs’ Council lead on child abuse, and his colleagues from Operation Hydrant.
-The purpose was to brief us and to provide an update into the operation which was set up four years ago.
+As a trustee of the charity One in Four, I recently attended a meeting with Chief Constable Simon Bailey, the National Police Chiefs’ Council lead on child abuse investigations, and his colleagues from Operation Hydrant.
+The purpose of the meeting was to provide an update on the operation to charities that specialise in working with victims of abuse.

 In the wake of the Savile scandal in October 2012 it was decided that a co-ordinated approach to allegations of child abuse in the UK needed to be established.
 The police needed to respond to the allegations and to disseminate best practice amongst forces going forward.
 It became evident that there was the potential for different police forces to investigate allegations against one offender who may have moved from one location to another.
 To avoid duplication and to ensure effective information sharing, therefore, Operation Hydrant was born.